Rediscover Dairy

 BONE HEALTH

-Osteoporosis, the leading bone disease in the world, is a disease in which the quality of the bone weakens – leading to an increased risk of fractures (broken bones).
-It is a silent disease which is largely treatable and even preventable in the majority of people.
+Osteoporosis is a disease in which bones become brittle, leading to an increased risk of fractures (broken bones).
+It is a silent disease that is largely treatable – and even preventable – in most people.
 However, without prevention or treatment, osteoporosis can progress causing pain, disability and loss of independence.
-The most common bones to break are the wrist, hip and spine, however it can affect any bone.
+The most common bones to break are the wrist, hip and spine, although any bone can be affected.

-In addition to calcium, vitamin D and phosphate, adequate intake of dietary protein is recommended for the promotion of bone health and the prevention of osteoporosis.
-This must start in childhood and continue throughout life.
+In addition to calcium, vitamin D and phosphate, adequate intake of dietary protein is recommended to keep bones healthy and prevent osteoporosis.
+This should already start in childhood and continue throughout life.
 Owing to the interaction between calcium and protein, both should be consumed in adequate amounts to optimise the beneficial dietary effects on bone health.
-Dairy products – especially milk – have optimal nutrient proportions for bone health, particularly with regard to the high calcium– protein ratio.
+Dairy products – especially milk – have optimal nutrient proportions for bone health, particularly with regard to the high calcium–protein ratio.
 Without dairy intake, it is difficult to meet calcium requirements and some of the beneficial effects of this mineral appear to be dairy specific.
 Individuals and nations should strive to increase the consumption of dairy as it has a health-economic impact: millions in health care costs related to hip fractures can be saved annually if dairy intake is increased.

 Scroll to Top